Home Care Instruction for Sinus Exposure

 Because of the close relationship between upper back teeth and the sinus, a communication between the sinus and mouth sometimes results from surgery.
 That complication has occurred in your case and certain precautions will assist healing.
 We ask that you faithfully follow these instructions.
-To download and print a copy of these instructions please click the following: Sinus Exposure Home Care Instructions
+Download and print a copy of the Sinus Exposure Home Care Instructions.

 - Take prescriptions as directed.